 A stork bite usually looks pink and flat.
 A baby may be born with a stork bite.
 It may also appear in the first months of life.
 Stork bites may be found on the forehead, eyelids, nose, upper lip, or back of the neck.

-A doctor can diagnose a stork bite simply by looking at it.
+A health care provider can diagnose a stork bite simply by looking at it.
 No tests are needed.

 No treatment is needed.
 If a stork bite lasts longer than 3 years, it may be removed with a laser to improve the person's appearance.